thomasfowlerFIS/phase-0-wsl2-env-system/README.md

 <!-- TODO: Come back to these instructions to point to WSL 1 -->

-## Check That Your Windows System has Enough Space for Flatiron School’s Requirements
+## Check That Your Windows System has Enough Space for Academy Xi’s Requirements

-The programs that we’ll be installing during environment setup and all of the work you’ll do with Flatiron School will need at least 1 GB of free disk space.
+The programs that we’ll be installing during environment setup and all of the work you’ll do with Academy Xi will need at least 1 GB of free disk space.
 Follow the steps below to ensure that you have enough disk space to install all the programs needed during the environment setup.